-Reasons you might be afraid to talk to your boss
+Why you’re afraid to talk to boss

-- Can we blame our parents? – Often the way we deal with authority figures can find its roots in our childhood.
+Often the way we deal with authority figures can find its roots in our childhood.
 That’s not to “blame” anyone.
 It’s just that the steepness or shallowness of your familial pecking order can influence how you talk — or don’t talk — to a boss now.
 Whether your ideas were welcomed in your childhood.
 How much say and presence you had in the household.
 And how that made you feel.

 If you felt comfortable expressing honest thoughts and feelings growing up, odds are it’s easier for you as an adult to believe your thoughts add value.
 And that your boss would respect you for speaking to them like a real person — and not an unapproachable power-wielding tyrant.

-- Your boss really is a bully – Not all workplaces are ideal.
+Not all workplaces are ideal.
 Some actually are ruled by tyrant bullies.
 And in that case, speaking up can have very real consequences.
 Not that you should tell even the nicest boss they are wrong in a lecturing tone, but a bully boss can feel attacked even when you offer useful suggestions.
 They see it as personal criticism.

-- Maybe you feel shy about expressing opinions in general – Whether you are an introvert or just plain shy (there is a difference), each personality type may find the idea of talking to a boss stressful.
+Whether you are an introvert or just plain shy (there is a difference), each personality type may find the idea of talking to a boss stressful.
 If you are shy, you don’t want to invite negative judgments.
 And if you’re an introvert (like me), you prefer to minimize drama / stress of any kind.

-- You worry your boss will hold your ideas against you – Even if they smile and welcome your feedback, some bosses might store the memory of what you said to throw back at you at a later time.
+Even if they smile and welcome your feedback, some bosses might store the memory of what you said to throw back at you at a later time.
 Not what a good manager should do, in fact quite the opposite.

-- Coworkers might judge you as a kiss up – Some people worry that by speaking with their boss on a regular basis they will look like brown-nosers.
+Some people worry that by speaking with their boss on a regular basis they will look like brown-nosers.
 Often to fit in with coworkers, people will back off from creating their own relationship with the boss.
 And they might fear retaliation of some kind — or at least being frozen out of “the gang” and what is really being said by others they work with.

-- You just don’t see the point – Perhaps you’re just there until you can get to a better job.
+Perhaps you’re just there until you can get to a better job.
 Or maybe you’ve seen ideas and suggestions from others that go nowhere.
 So why bother?
 Unless you are absolutely sure what you say will benefit YOU now, why risk speaking up — or simply why even make the effort?

-Why it’s worth the effort if at all possible
+Worth the effort if at all possible!

 If you have a boss or workplace where you absolutely cannot speak up — or have been told not to — or have tried and failed more than once, then keeping your thoughts to yourself might make sense.
 That said, it’s worth carefully evaluating that conclusion.
 And it’s also worth re-evaluating your job in light of what you really want and deserve for yourself.